List of Brigham Young University residence halls: Helaman Halls

 Helaman Halls, named after one of the Book of Mormon heroes of the Church of Jesus Christ of Latter-day Saints, was first opened for use in the Fall of 1958.
 The initial on-campus complex consisted of five residence halls, a central dining building, and an administration building.
 Construction costs were $5,300,000, and when completed the complex initially housed 1170 male students.
 The residence buildings were named after prominent LDS individuals and/or families, including the Hinckley Family, Stephen L. Chipman, David John, Thomas N. Taylor, and Walter Stover.

 The dining building was christened the George Q. Cannon Building and at the time could accommodate 1,800 people.
-In addition, both a pool and a "recreation field," which includes eight tennis courts four softball fields, were completed for the use of residents.
+In addition, both a pool and a "recreation field," which included eight tennis courts and four softball fields, were completed for the use of residents.
 Two more residence buildings were already under construction when the completion of the original Helaman Halls Complex was announced on September 18, 1958.
 The two new buildings were opened for use in September 1959, and housed 234 women each, bringing the total occupancy number of the complex to 1638.
 In 1959, the semester rent for Helaman halls was approximately $23 per term.
 Another building was added in 1970, and a new hall was built in 2010.

 From 1991 to 2003, buildings at Helaman Halls underwent a 12-year renovations project so that each room would have a sink and vanity.

 Today, Helaman Halls has a total of nine residence buildings. with five buildings for women and four buildings for men.
 The Residence Halls are located on the northwest corner of campus.
 Living style consists of two students per room, with 22 rooms on each floor, with six floors (in three stories) per building.
 Helaman Halls currently has housing for just over 2,100 students.
 There are basic kitchen facilities in the basement lobby of each hall, but residents are required to purchase a meal plan.
 The majority of resident meals are eaten in the area central building- the Cannon Center.
 Because of its close proximity to the athletic facilities and all-you-can-eat dining, many Freshman athletes choose to live in Helaman Halls.

 Notable individuals who lived at Helaman Halls include Mike Leach, Vai Sikahema, and Alema Harrington.